There are several factors to consider if your device’s battery is not lasting an entire round:

 1. Battery aging diagnosis

 All rechargeable batteries are consumable components that become less effective as they chemically age.
 For iPhone 6 and above, iOS 11.3 and later add new features to show battery health and recommend if a battery needs to be replaced.
 These can be found in Settings > Battery > Battery Health.
-The same feature is coming to your Apple Watch with WatchOS 7.
+The same feature is available on your Apple Watch with WatchOS 7.

 We strongly recommend you to take a look at the following articles for further information: